RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 ## **Analysis:**

 - **Carbon Dioxide Sensor – MH-Z19B**
-  1. The sensor will be supplied 5V from the AA battery pack
+  1. The sensor will be supplied 5V from the AA battery pack.
   2. It will turn on for 10 seconds every 5 minutes, this gives the system enough time to send the data to the PLC.
   3. The sensor will be set with the detection range option of 400-2000ppm and will send alerts if carbon dioxide concentrations fall above or below that range.